-Tips for watching North Taurid meteors | EarthSky.org
+Tips for watching Taurid meteors | EarthSky.org

 Photo top of post: Taurid fireball on the evening of October 21, 2017 from Joanne West at Gold Canyon, Arizona.
 Read more about this photo.

-This weekend is a good time to look for North Taurid meteors.
+This year isn’t like 2015, which was an incredible year for seeing Taurid fireballs (2015 photos here).
+But we’ve been seeing some Taurid photos, and this weekend is another good time to look for these meteors.
 This long-lasting shower – which, with its sister shower, the South Taurids – runs throughout late October and November.
-The nominal peak of the North Taurids is on the night of November 11-12, 2017.
-Generally, this shower is at its strongest for several hours, centered around midnight local time.
-This weekend, a last quarter moon happens on November 10.
-The Taurids are known for producing bright fireballs, so we’re hoping the wide waning crescent moon in the sky from midnight on won’t wipe all the meteors from view.
+The nominal peak of the North Taurids is on the night of November 11-12, 2018.
+Generally, this shower is at its strongest for several hours, centered around midnight local time (that midnight, the time on your clock, no matter where you are on the globe).

-You can also watch this shower before the moon rises in late evening or after midnight.
-After moonrise, the moon will be sitting low in the sky for an hour or so, casting long shadows.
-If the moon is up when you want to observe, try sitting in a moon shadow with an otherwise open view of sky.
-Click here for a custom sunrise-sunset calendar.
-It can also give you moonrise-moonset times if you check right box.
+This weekend, a waxing crescent moon sets at relatively early evening, providing moon-free skies for the expected peak date of the North Taurid meteor shower.

 In 2015, we received many reports and photos of bright and amazing Taurid fireballs.
+The Taurids may have a seven-year cycle for such amazing activity.
+We’re still waiting on the final word on the 2018 Taurids, and we have had reports of a few fireballs this year … but not nearly as many as in 2015.

-Some said that year that the Taurids have a seven-year cycle for such amazing activity.
-This year hasn’t been nearly as good for the Taruids so far, but meteor showers – by their nature – are hard to predict.
+Still, keep watching.
+Meteor showers – by their nature – are hard to predict.
 They are, after all, the result of streams of debris in space.
 We don’t have those debris streams precisely mapped.
 So you never know for sure what is in store, when you watch a meteor shower.
 Some tips for watching below …

 Note for Southern Hemisphere stargazers: Everything we’re saying here applies to you, too!

 1. Keep your expectations real.
 The South Taurids peak has already passed.
 And there’s no sharp peak to North Taurids, so don’t expect a shower in the sense of a shower of rain.
-You might not see any more than five North Taurids an hour, but you can still add a few South Taurid meteors to that mix.
+You might not see any more than five North Taurids an hour, but you can still might see a few South Taurid meteors in the mix.
 It’s not necessarily the number of Taurids that makes this shower amazing.
 Instead …

 2. Watch for fireballs!
 Both the North and South Taurids are known for having a high percentage of fireballs – extra-bright meteors.
 That’s what you want to watch for this year.
 To increase your chances of seeing a really bright meteor …